 Method 4: Set BIOS to Default Settings

-Another method to fix Bios problem is to set the BIOS to the default setting on the BIOS setup.
+Another method to fix Bios problem is to set it to the default setting on the BIOS setup screen:

 1. Firstly Shutdown your PC.